Our Community, Our Shield

 - Legal Support - Cosecha is working in partnership with legal support networks to provide legal services and consultation to those affected by “A Day Without Immigrants”.
 To access local support through the NLG’s Labor & Employment Committee, workers can contact them directly here.
 They can also contact their circle coordinators to access this and other support available in their cities.

 Local and National Strategies

-- Employer Boycott - In the event that your employer refuses to let you work, Cosecha’s digital team will be adding your employer name to a blacklist.
+- Employer Boycott - In the event that your employer refuses to let you work, Cosecha’s digital team will be adding your employer name to a boycott list.
 Ask your community members and friends to share and publicly shame your employer for the actions they have taken.
 Cosecha believes in the power of immigrant labor and consumerism.
 We will ensure that we use that leverage against employers that retaliate against workers taking action.
 National and Local campaigns against employers will be activated to defend those who have been dismissed.
 Add an employer to this list.

 - NLRB Charge - The biggest tool that the NLRB charge provides workers is leverage.
 No employer wants to be investigated by the federal government, let alone have to hire a lawyer and spend money in a lengthy legal dispute over something they can easily solve.
 Talk to your circle’s worker protection lead and ask them to put you in contact with a local worker center or NLG volunteer employment attorney so they can start the process of reviewing your NLRB case.
 A simple call to your employer from an attorney may be enough to persuade them but be prepared to stay in a lengthy process, that is not guaranteed to be successful.

 On May 2nd, we will be launching a hotline to allow workers who have faced retaliation to speak with volunteers who will intake their cases and provide them access to support from the Cosecha Network.

 If you have been retaliated against by your employer as a result of your participation in “A Day Without Immigrants” strike, please dial 77537-APOYO.